 Life in Leeds

-Leeds is a vibrant and exciting city, and has one of the largest student populations in the UK.
-It's a great place to live and study, with something for everyone.
+Leeds is a vibrant and exciting city, and we have one of the largest student populations in the UK.
+It’s a great place to live and study, with something for everyone.

 Campus life